- 1. Mueller Austria Ultra-Stick Immersion Blender

 Most blenders immersion operable, as opposed to a traditional stand mixer, come with not one but two speed settings.
 Some have a whole variety of different settings but two speeds seem to be the norm.
 Whether you're turning peanuts into peanut-butter or thickening up a delicious homemade soup, it’s unlikely that you'll need more than a domestic speed hand blender; a commercial blender is an overkill, while a food processor is likely too big for the smaller home kitchen tasks that a hand blender can achieve.

-The longer the wand length the deeper your immersion blender can reach down into deep pots and bowls, thus minimizing the risk of splatter and spillage.
+The longer the wand length the deeper your immersion blender can reach down into deep pots and mixing bowls, thus minimizing the risk of splatter and spillage.
 The typical immersion blender will have a wand length of about 6.3 inches, whereas hardcore commercial versions can go up to 21 inches, some even more!
 Immersion blenders used to be used exclusively by top chefs but are now purchasable by average Joes and Joannas like us.
 They've all gone through rigorous testing and any faults found have been scrupulously tweaked and ironed out, so that when they're tested again they're perfect for amateur chefs everywhere.

 Immersion Blender FAQ